 Federal Aviation Administration

-Dr. Fraser was named the FAA’s Deputy Federal Air Surgeon in April 2006.
+Dr. Fraser was named the FAA’s Federal Air Surgeon in March 2014.

 Dr. Fraser previously served as the FAA’s Manager, Medical Specialties Division.
 As a Senior Executive physician, he provided expert advice and technical knowledge to the Federal Air Surgeon, Deputy Federal Air Surgeon and to other physicians and professionals in FAA regional aerospace medicine divisions, at the FAA Civil Aerospace Medical Institute, and the Department of Transportation.
 He directed aerospace medicine rule making, managed the medical appeals process, provided Department of Transportation medical review officer services, administered the FAA’s employee drug and alcohol testing programs, and was responsible for the evaluation and management of complex medical and psychiatric cases and issues.
 He was responsible for developing policies and standards with respect to the Air Traffic Controller Health Program.
 He oversaw aerospace medicine research projects, and represented the Federal Air Surgeon both internally and externally with governmental and non-governmental organizations on a variety of national and international aerospace medicine activities and projects.